rafaellmario/RadioUFMGStreamSetup/Readme.md

         CGroup: /system.slice/icecast2.service
             └─33759 /usr/bin/icecast2 -b -c /etc/icecast2/icecast.xml
 ```
-If the **icecast2** service has not been added at startup, the `systemctl enable` instruction should be applied to the `icecast` escript found in the `/etc/defaults` folder.
+If the **icecast2** service has not been added at startup, the `systemctl enable` instruction should be applied to the `icecast2` escript found in the `/etc/defaults` folder.
 ```bash
 $cd /etc/default/
 $sudo sudo systemctl --now enable icecast2